Probing neutrino magnetic moments and the XENON1T excess with coherent elastic solar neutrino scattering: Theoretical Framework

 where $T$ is the kinetic energy of nuclear recoil, $M$ is the nucleus mass and $G_{F}$ is the Fermi constant. $g_{V}^{p}$ and $g_{V}^{n}$ are the vector neutrino-proton and neutrino-neutron couplings respectively, which can be written as

-where $\theta_{W}$ is the weak mixing angle at low momentum transfer and radiative corrections have been neglected~\cite{Cadeddu:2020lky}.
+where $\theta_{W}$ is the weak mixing angle at low momentum transfer and the radiative corrections have been neglected~\cite{Cadeddu:2020lky}.
 Meanwhile, $ F_{Z}\left(q^2\right) $ and $ F_{N}\left(q^2\right) $ are the form factors of nucleon distributions in the nucleus for proton and neutron respectively and $q^2=|\vec{q}|^{2}=2MT$ is the square of momentum transfer.
-In this work, we employ the Helm parameterization~\cite{Helm:1956zz} for the form factors of all considered nuclei and neglect the difference between proton and neutron form factors.
+In this work, we use the Helm parameterization~\cite{Helm:1956zz} for the form factors of all considered nuclei and neglect the difference between proton and neutron form factors.
 The Helm proton form factor can be written as

-where the surface thickness $s=0.9\;{\rm fm}$ the proton radii $ R_{Z} $ from Ref.~\cite{PhysRevLett.125.141301} have been employed for target nuclei in following calculation and the cross section will be weighted averaged according to the natural abundance if there are several stable isotopes for target material.
+where the surface thickness $s=0.9\;{\rm fm}$ and the proton radii $ R_{Z} $ from Ref.~\cite{PhysRevLett.125.141301} have been employed for the target nuclei in the following calculation.
+Note that the cross section will be weighted averaged according to the natural abundance if there are several stable isotopes for the target material.

-The general form of the CE$\nu$NS cross section induced by the $\nu$MM for a neutrino mass eigenstate with the mass $m_i$ scattered to the mass eigenstate with mass $ m_j $ for the target nucleus can be written in a similar form as that of the electron scattering process~\cite{Balantekin:2013sda}:
+The general form of the CE$\nu$NS cross section induced by the $\nu$MM for a neutrino mass eigenstate with the mass $m_i$ scattered to the mass eigenstate with mass $ m_j $ can be written in a similar form as that of the electron scattering process~\cite{Balantekin:2013sda}:

-where $\mu_{ij}$ is the neutrino magnetic moment connecting the mass eigenstates of $\nu_{i}$ and $\nu_{j}$, $\mu_B$ is the Bohr Magneton and
+where $\mu_{ij}$ is the neutrino magnetic moment connecting the mass eigenstates of $\nu_{i}$ and $\nu_{j}$, $\mu_B$ is the Bohr Magneton, and

 with $ s $ and $ t $ being the Mandelstam variables, and in the laboratory frame are given by